 What is available for me as a carer?

 - Carers Guernsey provides emotional and practical support for carers.
+They also have advice about caring through Coronavirus.
 For more information follow the link carers Guernsey or call (01481) 266331.

 Short breaks service:

 - The short breaks service offers carers a break from the ongoing responsibility of caring for an ill, frail or disabled adult who is being looked after at home, by providing a short stay in a Residential or Nursing Home, Extra Care facility or Hospital for the cared-for person according to need.

 - For more information please follow the link to the short breaks service or call the respite coordinator on 01481 220000 ext 3133.

 - For individuals with a learning difficulty please contact the Adult Disability Team on 01481 222000 or follow the link to the adult disability services

 - The Croft provides a short break (respite) service for children and young people with disabilities.

 - Referrals for short break care can be made by any professional working with the child and their family.